afialapis/calustra/packages/conn/README.md

 ### `options`
 - `log`: can be a string with the log level (`silly`, `debug`, `info`, `warn`, `error`) or a class exposing methods named as those log levels.
 - `nocache`: if `true`, connections are not cached.
 Default is `false`.
-- `cache_fallback`: if `true`, when calling `getConnection(selector)` and no cached connection matches the `selector`, but there are some cached connection, `calustra-conn` will return the first available one.
-Default is `false`.
-- `cache_error_log`: Whenever you try to `getConnection(selector)` from cache, but no cached connection is available or none of them matches the `selector`, `calustra-conn` will log an error message.
-But sometimes it may not be an error, but an expected scenario: in that case, disable those logs by specifying `cache_error_log: false`.
-Default is `true`.

 Some examples: